 Accept you may be on a different path

-Okay some of you might not like this one.
+Okay, some of you might not like this one.
 Perhaps your life will be different – perhaps you are on a different path.

-The point is to realise that going down another path is okay.
-You simply might be destined for other amazing, fabulous things in life.
-Life doesn’t (and probably shouldn’t) be about everyone following a set life template.
+You might be destined for other amazing, fabulous things in life.
+Life isn’t about everyone following a set template.
 After all, what we want in life is not a one size fits all proposition.

 Your turn may ultimately come, but it may not be in the form you expected.

-Life can look different from the outside
+Understand life can look different from the outside

 This one might seem a bit negative – but it is something to consider if you are secretly coveting someone else’s life.